Edinburgh-Genome-Foundry/DnaChisel/README.rst

     problem = DnaOptimizationProblem.from_record("my_record.gb")
     problem.optimize_with_report(target="report.zip")

-By default, only the built-in specifications of DnaChisel can be used in the annotations, however it is easy to add your own specifications to the Genbank parser, and build applications supporting custom specifications on top of DnaChisel.
+By default, only the built-in specifications of DNA Chisel can be used in the annotations, however it is easy to add your own specifications to the Genbank parser, and build applications supporting custom specifications on top of DNA Chisel.

 Reports
 ~~~~~~~

-DnaChisel also implements features for verification and troubleshooting.
+DNA Chisel also implements features for verification and troubleshooting.
 For
 instance by generating optimization reports:

 .. code:: python